himanshuseth004/testng-appium-ip-geolocation/README.md

-# How to mark test as Passed or Failed in TestNG with Appium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-testNG-passfail)
+# How to change IP geographic location in TestNG with Appium on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=appium-testNG-geoLocation)

-While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where a test that you declared as fail in your local instance may turn out to be completed successfully at LambdaTest.
-Don't worry though!
-We understand how imperative it is to flag an app automation test as either "pass" or "fail" depending upon your testing requirement with respect to the validation of expected behaviour.
+While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to simulate location of a specific country.
+You can easily do that by using the lambdatest capability "GeoLocation" and refer the 2-letter country code in the automation script.
 You can refer to sample test repo [here](https://github.com/LambdaTest/LT-appium-java-testng).

 # Steps:

-You can specify a test as passed or failed by Lambda hooks.
-The following is an example on how to set test result as passed or failed.
-If the code reaches exception, then it will be marked as failed, else as passed.
+The following is an example on how to set geoLocation in the capabilities.

 ```java
 import io.appium.java_client.AppiumDriver;